-There is no litigation pending or, to the knowledge of the Authority, threatened, which (i) questions the official existence of the Authority or the power of the Authority to collect and pledge revenues in accordance with the terms of the Resolution to pay the Series 2017 E and F Bonds or to establish and adjust tolls, or (ii) seeks to restrain or enjoin the issuance of the Series 2017 E and F Bonds or to question or affect the validity of the Series 2017 E and F Bonds or the proceedings of the Authority under which they are to be issued.
+There is no litigation pending or, to the knowledge of the Authority, threatened, which (i) questions the official existence of the Authority or the power of the Authority to collect and pledge revenues in accordance with the terms of the Resolution to pay the Series 2017 G Bonds or to establish and adjust tolls, or (ii) seeks to restrain or enjoin the issuance of the Series 2017 G Bonds or to question or affect the validity of the Series 2017 G Bonds or the proceedings of the Authority under which they are to be issued.
 In addition to commitments in the normal course of business (which includes investigation and remediation of existing and projected action level environmental conditions), the Authority is contingently liable under pending lawsuits and claims, relating principally to construction programs and personal injury claims, in which the Authority is named a defendant.
 The Authority believes the aggregate liability of the Authority under such actions, if adversely determined, would not materially adversely affect the financial position of the Authority and sufficient funds are expected to be available to satisfy any payments required in connection therewith.

 Earlier this year, a Petition for Rule Change seeking to have the Authority revoke its rule imposing a \$50 administrative fee in connection with collecting unpaid tolls from toll violators of the Turnpike System was filed with the Authority.
 In the Petition, the petitioners argue that the administrative fee is unreasonable and therefore not authorized by the Act.
 The Petition also includes a demand for a refund of the administrative fees collected by the Authority to the extent unreasonable, which amount the petitioners claim is nearly \$200,000,000.
 After reviewing a financial analysis of the costs of processing, prosecuting and collecting unpaid tolls from toll violators, the Authority concluded that the \$50 administrative fee is reasonable and consistent with the Act and, in a written response dated October 18, 2017, the Executive Director of the Authority denied the Petition.
-The petitioners have until December 4, 2017 to appeal that denial to the Appellate Division of the Superior Court of the State of New Jersey.
-If an appeal is filed, the Authority intends to vigorously defend its conclusion that the \$50 administrative fee is reasonable and consistent with the Act.
+On December 1, 2017 the petitioners filed an appeal of that denial with the Appellate Division of the Superior Court of the State of New Jersey.
+In connection with such appeal, the Authority intends to vigorously defend its conclusion that the \$50 administrative fee is reasonable and consistent with the Act.
 Additionally, the Authority believes that, in the unlikely event that a court should ultimately rule that some portion of the \$50 administrative fee is not reasonable and must be refunded by the Authority, the aggregate amount required to be refunded would be substantially less than the amount claimed by the petitioners given that the total aggregate amount of administrative fees collected by the Authority since the fee was raised to \$50 is substantially less than \$200,000,000.
+On December 1, 2017, the law firm representing the petitioners also filed a class action lawsuit in the United States District Court for the District of New Jersey alleging, among other things, that the \$50 administrative fee violates the Fair Debt Collections Practices Act (the "FDCPA") and the Eighth Amendment to the United States Constitution.
+The Authority has not been served with the complaint in this lawsuit, but when served, it intends to vigorously defend its conclusion that the \$50 administrative fee does not violate the FDCPA or the United States Constitution.